 - DWPD (drive writes per day): amount of data you can write to device each day of the warranty (typically 5 years) without wearing out

 You can read total endurance used with the following NVMe CLI command:

 sudo nvme smart-log /dev/nvme0 | grep percentage_used

-Reading amount of writes that the drive have actually done
+This is how to read the amount of writes that the drive has actually done:

 sudo nvme smart-log /dev/nvme0 | grep data_units_written